Designerpro13/Hackathons/QP-Notes/What can it do.md

   - Room dimensions optimized for airflow and natural lighting.
   - Placement of windows and insulation for maximum energy efficiency.

+### To be noted
+IBM watsonx.ai is **not a blueprint design tool** in itself, so it won't directly generate a full architectural blueprint or produce CAD-specific code (e.g., AutoCAD code).
+However, watsonx.ai can provide valuable insights and optimizations that could influence the design process.
+Here’s how it might assist in generating blueprint-related data
 ## Summary
 While watsonx.ai doesn't directly output a blueprint, it can assist by generating the underlying *logic, design parameters, and optimization suggestions* that can be incorporated into blueprint code or architectural design software.
 You would then implement these outputs in a tool like AutoCAD, FreeCAD, or SketchUp to produce the actual blueprint.